Cosmological Study in Myrzakulov $F(R, T)$ Quasi-dilaton Massive Gravity: Introduction

+In this work, we aim to investigate the cosmological implications of combining Myrzakulov $F(R, T)$ gravity with dRGT massive gravity.
+By adding Myrzakulov $F(R, T)$ gravity to dRGT massive gravity, we introduce extra degrees of freedom to the obtained cosmological model, which can potentially provide the flexibility to avoid instability and strong coupling issues.
+Our goal is to find a suitable massive gravity model that can explain the late-time accelerated expansion of the Universe in FLRW cosmology, using the cosmological constant corresponding to the massive graviton term.

-In order to constrain the parameters of the theory we consider the supernova I-a observational data.
+In order to constrain the parameters of the theory we consider the SNIa observational data.
 The theory compares with these data using the Bayesian statistic method which is on the basis of minimum $X^{2}$.
+Also, to ascertain the distributions of the parameters, we utilized the standard Bayesian technique, specifically employing the Markov Chain Monte Carlo (MCMC) method.
 Moreover, using the dispersion relation of gravitational waves one can impose the constraints on the theory.
 In addition, analysis of the dispersion relation of gravitation waves can be used in the phase evolution of the gravitational waveform.

 The goals of the paper are to present a new extension of the massive gravity theory and find a stable self-accelerating solution to explain the late-time accelerated expansion of the Universe.
 Likewise, we try to present the constraints tools using cosmological data analysis and theoretical aspects of gravitational waves.
 The outline of this paper is organized as follows.
-In Sec. \ref{sec:2}, we present the new extension of massive gravity theory which is $F(R, T)$ quasi-dilaton massive gravity theory.
+In Sec. \ref{sec:2}, we present the new extension of massive gravity theory which is Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory.
 We obtain the background equations of motion and self-accelerating solution.
-In Sec. \ref{sec:3}, we constrain the parameters of the $F(R, T)$ quasi-dilaton massive gravity theory using supernova I-a data by considering the Bayesian statistic technique.
+In Sec. \ref{sec:3}, we constrain the parameters of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory using SNIa data by considering the Bayesian statistic technique and MCMC.
 In Sec. \ref{sec:4}, we undertake a perturbation analysis to derive the dispersion relationship of gravitational waves in the context of FLRW cosmology.
 In Sec. \ref{sec:5}, we indicate the conclusion.
 In this paper, we consider natural units, where $c=\hbar=1$ and $M_{Pl}^{2}=8\pi G=1$, where $G$ is Newton's gravitational constant.